OpenDSA/OpenDSA/RST/en/Glossary.rst

       programming language.

    connected component
+   connected components
       In an :term:`undirected graph`, a subset of the nodes such that each node in the subset can be reached from any other node in that subset.

+   connected graph
+      An :term:`undirected graph` is a connected graph if there is at least one path from any :term:`vertex` to any other.

    constant running time
       The cost of a function whose running time is not related to its